Roseinfire/HtmlS/README.md

 # Learn more
 ### About safety
-Your site is built with HtmlScript, not HtmlScript built with your site.
-This is a law. <br>
+Your site is built with htmls, not htmls built with your site.
+This is our rule. <br>
 If your site is built from a local file, it stays local. `No data shared` from local files.<br>
 If your site is hosted on a public server, then it is public. <br>
 Keep in mind that HtmlScript will not take responsibility, <br>
 if you publish confidential information on the public server.<br>
 When connect external scripts (include this one) you give it access to all your page.<br>
-Be sure that you can trust the connected script. <br>
-That's why the HtmlScript `open code` project. <br>
+Be sure that you can trust the connected script.
+That's why the HtmlS `open code` project.

 ### About advertisement
 HtmlScript itself `never use advertisement`. <br>
-Everyone can use advertisements on his own site when it is built with HtmlScript. <br>
+Everyone can use advertisements on his own site when it is built with htmls. <br>
 We believe that best support is to join the project or just give it a star. <br>
-However, you can support HtmlScript on Ko-fi. <br>
+However, you can support HtmlS on Ko-fi. <br>

 ### About installation
 If your site is built with a cross-site script, it will not work when the script isn't accessible. <br>
-So, the better idea is to install HtmlScript to your project's folder. <br>
+So, the better idea is to download htmls to your project's folder. <br>
-To run script from a folder, you need a special attribute `host` set to HtmlScript path including the domain. <br>
+To run script from a folder, you need a special attribute `host` set to HtmlS path including the domain. <br>
-Host also will work if you load the script directly from github not from github pages. <br>
+Host also will work if you load the script directly from github, not from github pages. <br>
-Note that you also need to use localhost to test your site locally.
+Note that you also need to set localhost to test your site locally.
 ```HTML
 <html host="https://website.com/path">
   <head>